-The directions call for the roast to be wrapped in foil for the majority of the cooking time, and then in the last 15 minutes for the foil to be removed, so that the exterior can get crisp.
+The directions call for the roast to be wrapped in foil for the majority of the cooking time.
+Then in the last 15 minutes the foil is to be removed, so that the exterior can get crisp.

 Once we got there, I removed the foil and cooked it for another 10 minutes.
 I don’t know if it was because of the drive, or because I sliced the roast before making my way through the buffet line.
 However, the inside of the roast was warm, but it could have been a smidge warmer.